codio-content/Linux-Introduction/.guides/content/The-ls--a-option-in-depth-6dc1.md

 ### Single and double dots
 _Dots_ in _bash_ are useful utilities that help on navigating the _file system_ using the CLI.

-If the _file tree_ is the vertical and interactive representation of the computer's storage system, then, the _file system_ is how we see it on the CLI: __as text lists__.
+If the _file tree_ is the vertical and interactive representation of the computer's storage system, then, the _file system_ is represented __as text lists__.
 |||